oomlout/oomlout_oomp_builder/parts/hardware_bearing_6900_series_6914_size_70_mm_id_100_mm_od_16_mm_depth/readme.md

-# Hardware Bearing 6900 Series 6914 Size 70 mm Id 100 mm Od 16 mm Depth
+# Hardware Bearing 6900 Series 6914 Size 70 mm ID 100 mm OD 16 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base